-Note: I submitted this manuscript on 20 October 2014 as my second essay to Professor Guang Xing of the University of Hong Kong, Centre of Buddhist Studies, for the BSTC6058 (Buddhism and Society) course, which I took as a cross-institutional elective for my PhD in Communication and Film Studies programme at the Hong Kong Baptist University.
+Note: I submitted this manuscript on 20 October 2014 as my second essay to Professor Guang Xing of the University of Hong Kong, Centre of Buddhist Studies, for the BSTC6058 (Buddhism and Society) course, which I took as a cross-institutional elective for my PhD (Communication & Film Studies) programme at the Hong Kong Baptist University.

 In one respect, he was not unsuccessful: he was instrumental in bringing about a decrease in the popularity of great animal sacrifices.
 But in the three other ways – that is, in warfare, agriculture and the eating of meat, with their attendant trades in hunting, trapping and butchery, it may be said that he met with only limited success.(Horner 1967, 4)

 This essay, which focuses on the practice of meat eating, explores the Buddhist attitude towards animals.
 It first describes the relationship between humans and animals in Buddhist cosmology and discusses its implications on the practices of meat eating and vegetarianism.